bofm/tarantool-autovshard/README.md

 ## Status

-It works in dev enviromnent (docker-compose).
-It is still WIP.
+* Works in <avito.ru> in staging enviromnent.
+* Extensively tested.
+See [tests/bdd/features](tests/bdd/features) and [CI build logs](https://travis-ci.org/bofm/tarantool-autovshard/builds).
+* Still WIP.
 Use at your own risk.
 No guarantees.

 ## Usage